Effects of Smoking While Pregnant

 - Spend time with people who don’t smoke.

-- Ask others not to smoke in front of you.
+- Ask others not to do it in front of you.

 - Establish a “smoke-free” zone in the car or house.

 - Identify triggers, such as people or stressful situations that cause you to want to smoke.
-Avoiding these triggers can help you stay smoke-free.
+Avoiding these triggers can help you stay drug-free.

 - Redirect your focus and attention when a trigger makes you want to smoke: immediately go for a walk, listen to music, call a friend, or brush your teeth.